 You will be penalized for late assignments or missed exams unless the absence/delay is excused (whether due to illness, serious family emergency, participation in university events, religious holidays, etc., but must be cleared with me).
-The penalty for unexcused late assignments is ten percentage points per day BUT I am flexible if you talk to me ahead of time.
-For example, if the quality of your work earned you a 95 on an assignment but you turned the assignment in two days late, you would receive a 75 for the assignment.
+The penalty for unexcused late assignments five ten percentage points per day BUT I am flexible if you talk to me ahead of time.
 Extensions may be made on a case-by-case basis to accommodate unexpected difficulties.